 Non-performing loans seriously affect profitability of the Bank.
 Some borrowers do not follow discipline of payment of their loans and default, while others fail due to numerous reasons beyond their control.
-Profitability of the Bank gets negatively impacted when loans become non-performing resulting in not only suspension of interest income but also forces to create loan loss provision from the income of the Bank.
+Profitability of the Bank gets negatively impacted when loans become nonperforming resulting in not only suspension of interest income but also forces to create loan loss provision from the income of the Bank.
 Moreover, Non-Performing Loans (NPL) reflects badly on the image of the Bank.
-Thus recovery of stuck-up loans is a major concern for the Bank.
+Thus, recovery of stuck-up loans is a major concern for the Bank.

-The Debt Recovery function of the Bank handles nonperforming loans/ portfolio with a clear objective to recover stuck-up loans and facilities to contain NPL ratio and to increase the profitability through reversal of provision and suspended interest.
+The Debt Recovery function of the Bank handles nonperforming loans/ portfolio with a clear objective to recover stuck-up loans and advances to contain NPL ratio and to increase the profitability through reversal of provision and suspended interest.

-Liquidity Risk

-Liquidity risk can be defined as the potential inability of the Bank to meet its maturing obligations.
-Liquidity risk is inherent in banking operations and liquidity planning and management are necessary to ensure that the Bank meets its obligations at all times.
-The Treasury division, in conjunction with other departments, manages the liquidity on a daily basis.
-Treasury works closely in conjunction with Financial Risk Management (FRM), and the business, to analyze and understand the underlying liquidity requirements.
+Liquidity Risk: Liquidity risk can be defined as the potential inability of the Bank to meet its maturing obligations.
+Liquidity risk is inherent in banking operations and liquidity planning and management are necessary to ensure that the Bank always meets its obligations.
+The Treasury division works closely in conjunction with Market & Liquidity Risk Management (MLRM), and the business, to analyze and understand the underlying liquidity requirements.
 These parties are engaged in regular and frequent dialogue to understand changes in the Bank's position arising from business activities and market circumstances.

-ALCO, which meets regularly, sets the broad framework for Treasury to operate so that the Bank is always in a position to meet its financial commitments.
-During crisis, the bank's ability to manage liquidity requirements could be impacted due to increased cost of funds or accessibility to wholesale funding.
-Moreover, any market disruption may impact liquidity of investments.
-Doha bank has a comprehensive Liquidity Management framework for managing the liquidity risk.
+ALCO, which meets regularly, sets the broad framework for Treasury to operate so that the Bank is always able to meet its financial commitments.
+During crisis, the bank's ability to manage liquidity requirements could be impacted due to increased cost of funds or accessibility to wholesale funding markets.
+Moreover, any market disruption may also impact liquidity of marketable investments.
+Doha Bank has a comprehensive Liquidity Management framework for managing the liquidity risk.
 The framework sets the group's risk appetite for liquidity risk by setting limits and benchmarks.
+In addition to the risk appetite limits, the ALCO also monitors the Liquidity coverage ratio (LCR), Net stable funding ratio (NSFR) and liquidity mismatch as key liquidity review parameters.
+Treasury has their own daily, weekly, monthly and yearly liquidity blotters to know their maturity profile and fund planning.
+Liquidity stresses are also monitored through half yearly stress reports.
 The ALCO is informed of performance against the liquidity risk limits, via a weekly Liquidity Dashboard.

-The Bank's approach to manage the liquidity risk is to ensure that it has adequate funding from diverse sources at all times.
-Diversification of the Bank's depositor base, reducing dependence on large depositors for reducing concentration risk and maintaining a suitable mix of long, medium and short term deposits including low-cost deposits are some of the measures that the Bank is regularly taking to maintain a suitable deposit base.
-The Bank relies on many quantitative indicators and forecasts to manage its liquidity risk positions.
+The Bank's approach to managing the liquidity risk is to ensure that it always has adequate funding from diverse sources.
+Diversification of the Bank's depositor base, reducing dependence on large depositors for reducing concentration risk and maintaining a suitable mix of long, medium- and short-term deposits including lowcost deposits are some of the measures that the Bank is regularly taking to maintain a suitable deposit base.
+The Bank relies on many quantitative indicators as noted above and forecasts to manage its liquidity risk positions.

-The Bank maintains sufficient high quality liquid assets, which can be liquidated at short notice to raise cash, if required.
+The Bank maintains sufficient high-quality liquid assets, which can be liquidated at short notice to raise cash, if required.
 The bank's liquidity policy requires the bank to maintain a pool of liquid assets which can be accessed at the time of liquidity crises.
-The Bank also has in place credit lines with several international banks to make funds available in case of need.
 The Bank's liquidity position is subjected to diverse stress scenarios in order to evaluate the impact of unlikely but potentiality plausible events on liquidity and regularly evaluated by ALCO.
 Scenarios are based both on historical and hypothetical events.
 The results obtained from such stress testing provide meaningful input when defining target liquidity risk positions.
-Furthermore, QCB through its guidelines has mandated all the banks in Qatar to comply with Liquidity coverage ratio (LCR) and Net stable funding ratio (NSFR).
+Furthermore, QCB through its guidelines has mandated all the banks in Qatar to comply with LCR and